 - You will not be able to sit or get up from low seating after surgery.
-Check to see if your chairs and toilet seats will cause problems.
+Check to see if your chairs and toilet seats are too low.

 - Ask your healthcare provider about other things you can do to make your home safer.

 - Your healthcare provider may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.

 What will happen during THR:

 - Your healthcare provider will talk to you about which of the following procedures is right for you:

-- The conventional hip replacement involves one incision.
-Your healthcare provider will make the incision either along the front, side, or back of your hip.
+- The conventional hip replacement involves 1 incision.
+Your healthcare provider will make the incision along the front, side, or back of your hip.

 - The minimally invasive hip replacement surgery involves a smaller incision that is about 4 to 8 inches in length.
 Your healthcare provider may make an incision along the front, side, or back of your hip.
-He will use fluoroscopy (a type of x-ray) to guide him during the surgery.
+He or she will use fluoroscopy (a type of x-ray) as a guide during the surgery.

 - The ball of your femur and the socket of your pelvis will be removed.
 A hip implant will replace the bones that were removed.
 Your healthcare provider may use medical cement to secure the implant parts.
-He may use an implant that has a porous surface.
+He or she may use an implant that has a porous surface.
 This surface allows your own bone to grow and fill the pores of the implant.
 Your healthcare provider may use both cement to hold the ball in place, and a porous socket implant.
 A drain may be placed to remove extra blood and fluids from the surgery area.
 Your incision will be closed with stitches, staples, or glue and covered with a bandage.

 What will happen after THR: